DAILY NEWS ANALYSIS

 We examine the growth prospects for 2020-21 from the output side, making reference to real gross value added (GVA).

-We divide the output sectors in four groups.
+We divide the output sectors into four groups.

 1. In group A, we consider two sectors that have suffered only limited disruption — namely agriculture and allied sectors, and public administration, defence and other services.